Davej66/dfg/README.md

 During testing to make the contact form to standing out a bit more an off-white was decide upon and actioned.

-The contact form will not submit untill the required fields have been populated but the feature to send to the gym will follow later so when submitted the user is returned to the top of the page.
-This will decided upon during testing not to leave the user with a broken feature, also the contact form requires a reset function.
-This is available in javascript and will be implemented later in development of the project after 18th July 2021.
+The contact form will not submit until the required fields have been populated but the feature to send to the gym will follow later so when submitted the user is returned to the top of the page.
+This will be decided upon during testing not to leave the user with a broken feature, also the contact form requires a reset function.
+This is available in JavaScript and will be implemented later in development of the project after 18th July 2021.

-The google map used in the contact us section does locate the gym's location correctly because I have used the map from the previous business's map and when launhed in a new paged gives this not dissolved business details.
+The google map used in the contact us section does locate the gym's location correctly because I have used the map from the previous business's map and when launched in a new paged gives this not dissolved business details.
 This is not ideal and going forward a new google map unique to the gym will be generated from the google map application.

 The download function in the Schedule section of the gym's classes timetable worked correctly opening a pdf in new page when in the dev environment but when deployed a 404 is displayed in the new page.